cdiazbas/torchmfbd/docs/userguide/config.rst

 ^^^
 * ``model`` : model to be used for the PSF.
 Options are ``kl`` (which uses Karhunen-Loeve modes) or ``zernike`` (which uses Zernike modes)
 * ``nmax_modes`` : number of modes to be used for the PSF
+* ``orthogonalize`` : if True, the modes are re-orthogonalized.
+This is relevant when strong central obscuration is present.

 initialization
 ^^^^^^^^^^^^^^